Qimax: Efficient quantum simulation via GPU-accelerated extended stabilizer formalism: Experiments

-Comparable software includes Pennylane 0.41.0 \cite{bergholm2022pennylaneautomaticdifferentiationhybrid} and Qiskit 1.1.1 \cite{javadiabhari2024quantumcomputingqiskit}, both accelerated with NVIDIA’s cuQuantum SDK (lightning.gpu 0.41.0 and cusvaer\_simulator\_statevector 0.13.3, respectively).
+Comparable software includes PennyLane 0.41.0 \cite{bergholm2022pennylaneautomaticdifferentiationhybrid} and Qiskit 1.1.1 \cite{javadiabhari2024quantumcomputingqiskit}, both accelerated with NVIDIA’s cuQuantum SDK (lightning.gpu 0.41.0 and cusvaer\_simulator\_statevector 0.13.3, respectively).
 Experiments were conducted on an Intel i9-10940X CPU (3.30 GHz) and an NVIDIA RTX 4090 GPU.
 Execution time was measured from the initialization of stabilizer generators to the computation of final generators.
 Each experiment was run at least 10 times, and the average execution time was calculated.
-The benchmarked circuits include the GHZ circuit (multi-qubit entangled state), Graph circuit (graph-based quantum state), and $|XYZ+chain\rangle$, as shown in Figure\ref{fig:operator} (b).
+The benchmarked circuits include the GHZ circuit (multi-qubit entangled state), Graph circuit (graph-based quantum state), and $|XYZ+chain\rangle$, as shown in Figure~\ref{fig:operator} (b).
 The circuit structure consists of $L$ layers, with the XYZ component repeated $\#\text{Repeats}$ times within each layer.
 Experiments varied $\#\text{Repeats}$ from 100 to 100,000 to evaluate Qimax’s scalability.
 The \#Gates increases linearly with $\#\text{Repeats}$ and \#Qubits.
-The average stabilizer rank of generators, which impacts performance, is plotted in Figure\ref{fig:rank2}; higher ranks correspond to lower performance in Qimax due to increased computational complexity.
+The average stabilizer rank of generators, which impacts performance, is plotted in Figure~\ref{fig:rank2}; higher ranks correspond to lower performance in Qimax due to increased computational complexity.

-Qimax v1 shares properties with other stabilizer formalism packages, such as Stim \cite{stim}, enabling the simulation of many-qubit Clifford circuits in seconds, as shown in Figure\ref{fig:ghz_circuit}, in this cases, GHZ and Graph circuit has the average stabilizer rank as 1.
+Qimax v1 shares properties with other stabilizer formalism packages, such as Stim \cite{stim}, enabling the simulation of many-qubit Clifford circuits in seconds, in this cases, GHZ and Graph circuits have the average stabilizer rank as 1.
 However, Qimax v1 is slower than Stim due to its support for non-Clifford gates, prioritizing functionality over performance.
-Qimax v3 demonstrates superior performance in experiments with large \#Repeats, as shown in Figure\ref{fig:times}, outperforming GPU-accelerated Qiskit and Pennylane.
+Qimax v3 demonstrates superior performance in experiments with large \#Repeats, as shown in Figure~\ref{fig:times}, outperforming GPU-accelerated Qiskit and PennyLane.
 At higher \#Repeats, Qimax v3’s performance advantage over these packages increases significantly.
-CPU-based versions of all packages exhibit the longest execution times, with Qiskit generally outperforming Pennylane.
-All packages exhibit exponential scaling with \#Qubits due to the state-vector size (for Qiskit and Pennylane) or the increase in gate count and average stabilizer rank (for Qimax).
+CPU-based versions of all packages exhibit the longest execution times, with Qiskit generally outperforming PennyLane.
+All packages exhibit exponential scaling with \#Qubits due to the state-vector size (for Qiskit and PennyLane) or the increase in gate count and average stabilizer rank (for Qimax).